practiceperfect/practiceperfect/README.md

-# practiceperfect.github.io
+# Practice Perfect

-Landing page for Practice Perfect.
+This is the site/landing page for Practice Perfect, a Sydney-based accountant practice consultancy firm.

+## Tech Stack

+This site is deployed using GH-pages, using SASS, React and vanilla JavaScript/jQuery on the frontend.

+## Project status

+This site is in development.